 If you have Type 1 diabetes, you need insulin daily to keep your blood sugar regulated.

 Treatment for Type 2 diabetes may initially involve lifestyle and dietary changes to improve your blood sugar control.
 Dr. Walker may suggest a healthy diet to ensure you’re eating fresh, whole foods and a routine exercise plan to keep you active.

 If lifestyle changes and a good diet aren’t effective in managing your diabetes, Dr. Walker may recommend medications or insulin shots.

-Learn more about available treatment options for diabetes by calling Walker Family Care directly or using the online booking feature.
+Learn more about available treatment options for diabetes by calling Walker Family Care directly.